 Not just campaigns.
 You need a clear direction on what the marketing priorities are and how they align to the business goals.
 Ultimately what you prioritize needs to move the needle.

-2. Go-to-Market Leadership
+2. Go-to-Market (GTM) Leadership

 Marketing can't work in a silo.
 In a startup-like environment, marketing sits at the intersection of product, sales, customer success, and operations.
 You need a marketing leader who can build bridges across functions and drive alignment.
 This is the true differentiator of a GTM leader.